Now I’m not one for bragging, but the web traffic on my lifestyle blog traffic jumped 2800% in just two days – a Pinterest traffic explosion!

 If you’re using Pinterest your pins have to be as good, (or better), than the next guys.

 Different topics have different styles, so check before you design your pins.
 The same approach applies to all social media.
 Make sure your post hits the standard.
 Otherwise you’re wasting your time.

 Viral Pins Have A Long Life Span

 What do I mean by this?
-I still get regular traffic from pins I created for Simply Hatch six months ago.
+I still get regular traffic from pins I created for Simply Hatch twelve months ago.

 I expect this pin on my lifestyle blog will still be sending me traffic a year from now.
 The pin has been shared to over 500 pinterest boards so far.

 There’s a high chance it will be rediscovered again and again.

 Getting a viral pin doesn’t happen by chance.
 Yes there’s a little bit of luck involved but there’s also a system to follow to give your pins every chance of success.

 Pick a popular topic, write a helpful post that solves people’s problems, create a terrific pin with a catching headline and a hook to get people to click through to your post.

 Give your pin a little push using Tailwind Tribes or group boards.
 That’s all there is to it…